Counting Steps: A New Approach to Objective Probability in Physics

 \section{Introduction}

-Probabilistic statements in a deterministic dynamical setting are commonly understood as epistemic.\footnote{Lewis 1986 is the {\em locus classicus} for such a view.} Since in such a setting a complete specification of the state of the system at one time -- together with the dynamics -- uniquely determines the state at later times, the inability to predict an outcome exactly (with probability $1$) is predicated on the notion of ignorance, or incomplete knowledge.
-Such a subjective interpretation is natural in the context of classical statistical mechanics (SM), where a physical state is represented as a point on phase space, and the dynamics is a trajectory in that space, or in the context of Bohmian mechanics, where the phase space is replaced with a configuration space and the ontology is augmented with the quantum potential, but recently it has been suggested as a viable option also in the context of orthodox non--relativistic quantum mechanics (QM), where the state is represented as a vector in the Hilbert space, and the dynamics is a unitary transformation, i.e., a rotation, in that space (e.g., Caves, Fuchs, \& Schack 2002).\footnote{Note that the ontological picture in this case is not as clear as in SM or Bohmian mechanics.} In all three cases the dynamics is strictly deterministic, and the only difference -- apart from the representation of the state -- is in the character of the probabilities: in classical SM or Bohmian mechanics they are subsets of phase space (or configuration space) obeying a Boolean structure; in QM they are angles between subspaces in the Hilbert space obeying a non--Boolean structure, whence the famous non--locality, contextuality, and the violation of Bell's inequalities.
+Probabilistic statements in a deterministic dynamical setting are commonly understood as epistemic (Lewis ,1986).
+Since in such a setting a complete specification of the state of the system at one time -- together with the dynamics -- uniquely determine the state at later times, the inability to predict an outcome exactly (with probability $1$) is predicated on the notion of ignorance, or incomplete knowledge.
+Such a subjective interpretation is natural in the context of classical statistical mechanics (SM), where a physical state is represented as a point on phase space, and the dynamics is a trajectory in that space, or in the context of Bohmian mechanics, where the phase space is replaced with a configuration space and the ontology is augmented with the quantum potential, but recently it has been suggested as a viable option also in the context of orthodox non--relativistic quantum mechanics (QM), where the state is represented as a vector in the Hilbert space, and the dynamics is a unitary transformation, i.e., a rotation, in that space (Caves, Fuchs, \& Schack, 2002).
+In all three cases the dynamics is strictly deterministic, and the only difference -- apart from the representation of the state -- is in the character of the probabilities: in classical SM or Bohmian mechanics they are subsets of phase space (or configuration space) obeying a Boolean structure; in QM they are angles between subspaces in the Hilbert space obeying a non--Boolean structure, whence the famous non--locality, contextuality, and the violation of Bell's inequalities.